Elite50/e50-table/README.md

 The Elite50 Table supports many different HTML attributes, allowing for a large degree of customization and functionality.
 With the exception of `e50-table` and `e50-table-row`, all attributes are optional.
 The full list of possible attributes follows:

-#### `e50-table`
+#### `e50-table` `e50-table="string"`

 **Required**.
 Demarcates the directive and establishes a child scope.
 Unless otherwise stated, all Elite50 Table attributes must be placed on the same HTML element as this one.
+If a value is provided, it will seek only `e50-table-row` elements with the same value (allowing for nesting of multiple tables).

-#### `e50-table-row`
+#### `e50-table-row` `e50-table-row="string"`

 **Required**.
 Placed on a *different* HTML element than `e50-table`.
 This element will be repeated for each value in the data set, creating multiple child scopes.
 Works very similarly to [ngRepeat](https://docs.angularjs.org/api/ng/directive/ngRepeat).
+If a value is provided, it will be sought only by `e50-table` elements with the same value (allowing for nesting of multiple tables).

 #### `e50-data="expr:array|object"`